ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 client.send_event_message(recipients, message, event_id);
 ```

 Running this Fix Script will send a message from your Moveworks Chatbot to you with the message "Hello world!"
 If this has functioned as expected, you have successfully built a templated method to send Events calls to Moveworks via ServiceNow.
-Our Scheduled Job to send survey reminders, and any other notifications you may wish to send via ServiceNow, will function by calling our new Script Include.
+Our Scheduled Job to send survey reminders, and any other Event-based notifications you may wish to send via ServiceNow, will function by calling our new Script Include.

 ## Scheduled Job